wp-plugins/ml-slider/readme.txt

 == Changelog ==

+= 2.0 =
+* New feature: Preview slideshows in admin control panel
+* New feature: 'Easing' options added to flex slider
+* New feature: 'Carousel mode' option added for flex slider
+* New feature: 'Auto play' option added
+* New feature: 'Smart Crop' setting ensures your slideshow size remains consitent regardless of image dimensions
+* New feature: 'Center align slideshow' option added for all sliders
+* New feature: Coin Slider upgraded to latest version, new options now exposed in Meta Slider
+* New feature: Captions now supported by responsive slides
+* Improvement: Responsive AJAX powered administration screen
+* Improvement: Code refactored
+* Improvement: Flex Slider captions now sit over the slide
+* Fix: Nivo slider invalid markup (reported by and thanks to: nellyshark)
+* Fix: JS && encoding error (reported by and thanks to: neefje)

 = 1.3 =
 * Renamed to Meta Slider (previously ML Slider)
 * Improvement: Admin styling cleaned up